Jonas Kurzweg

 Here are data points and characteristics that should be included in any buying persona:

-Keep in mind that the importance and type of characteristics will change according to the product and industry that it’s subject to.
+Remember that the importance and type of characteristics will change according to the product and industry it’s subject to.
 For example, B2B buyer personas are different from B2C buyer personas.

-Completing a buyer persona gives the power to have a clear vision of which type of person, which type of interests and which type of elements content should be designed for.
+Completing a buyer persona gives the power to have a clear vision of which type of person, interests, and which type of element content should be designed for.

 Let’s define those terms first.